 Whose woods these are, I think I know.
 His trailer’s in the village, though.
 He will not see me stoppin’ here To smoke a butt and drink some beer.

-- Nathan and Jennifer Hartswick, ca. 1998, with apologies to Frost
+–Nathan and Jennifer Hartswick, ca. 1998, with apologies to Frost

 I am close to the ground here in Vermont.
 I’ve ranged these mountains and forests since before I could walk.
 I know them better than I do any place else on Earth.
-To the extent that I can feel like a landscape belongs to me, this is the one I claim.
+To the extent that I could feel like a landscape belongs to me, this is the one I would claim.
 But it isn’t mine in any real sense.

 Paper